 The network is also a space to get feedback on the challenges each of us face in facilitating circles or establishing a restorative culture where we are.
 You can become a member of the network by showing up to a practice session or by signing up for the mailing list.

 Do you need to call for a circle, but need folks around you willing to facilitate it?
-Unfortunately, we do not provide facilitation services at the moment, but refer to Di Ponti’s restorative practiceqw.
+We have just begun to offer facilitation services and workshops.
+Contact us on the email below to see if we can work together.
+Alternatively, we can also refer you to Di Ponti’s restorative practice.

 Every month we host a practice session where we semi-simulate the process of a restorative circle.